DianP/gaweku-test-news-api/readme.md

 ### Caching

 This project uses Redis for caching.
-Make sure you have Redis installed and running on your machine.
+Make sure you have Redis Server installed and running on your machine.
 You can change the Redis configuration in `.env`.
 To turn off caching, set `CACHE_ENABLED` to `false` in `.env`.

 ### .env Config Example